izzygld/Geordie-Neighborhood-map/newcastle/README.md

 Every symbol represents something:

-1. The traditional symbol for the bathroom flag (toilets)
+1. The traditional symbol for the bathroom (toilets)
 2. The shop/grocery icon (shops)
 3. The drink icon (pubs and bars)
 4. Classic Hotel symbol (hotels/motels)